nakatamaho/gmpxx_mkII/README.md

   f = r1.get_f();
   ```
   In `gmpxx_mkII.h`, random numbers are generated at the default precision (`medium_prec`), not the precision of the variable `f` (`large_prec`) as in `gmpxx.h`.
 This modification aligns with typical C++ assignment behaviors, where the right-hand side of an assignment does not adapt to the left side's attributes.

+## Quality assurance

+To ensure the reliability and stability of `gmpxx_mkII.h`, we have implemented a comprehensive quality assurance process.
+In addition to our suite of custom tests, we have successfully ported and passed the tests originally included with GMP, with minimal modifications.

 ## Contributing